anjijava16/Agentic_Harness/README.md

 # Agentic_Harness

+# Simple analogy
+1. The LLM = the brain
+2. The harness = the lab setup / testing rig / control system around it

+# Create a harness
+Quickly create a harness by defining your model, system prompt, and tools - no infrastructure setup required.
+Connect to built-in AgentCore capabilities like Browser, Memory, and Gateway, or bring your own tools via MCP servers and inline function definitions.
+1. Model
+2. System Prompt
+3. Tools/MCP
+4. SKILLS
+5. Invocation Limit

 Agentic Harness Agent = Model + Harness.
 Harness engineering is how we build systems around models to turn them into work engines.
 The model contains the intelligence and the harness makes that intelligence useful.
 We define what a harness is and derive the core components today's and tomorrow's agents need.